On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons: Numerical results

-In this section, we provide numerical results to demonstrate the efficacy of our proposed IIR algorithm.
-We compare IIR with: (i) Active-Ranking (AR) \cite{ActiveRanking2016}, which focuses on the Borda-Score model and is not directly comparable to our algorithm.
+We compare IIR with: (i) Active-Ranking (AR) \cite{ActiveRanking2019}, which focuses on the Borda-Score model and is not directly comparable to our algorithm.
 We use it as an example to show that although Borda-Score ranking may be the same as exact ranking, for finding the exact ranking, the performance of Borda-Score algorithms is not always as good as that for finding the Borda-Ranking \footnote{For instance, when $p_{r_i,r_j} = 1/2 + \Delta$ for all $i < j$, the Borda-Score of item $r_i$ is $\frac{1}{n-1}\sum_{j\neq i}p_{r_i,r_j}=1/2 + \frac{n+1-2i}{n-1}\Delta$, and $\Delta_{r_i} = \Theta(1/n)$.
-Thus, by \cite{ActiveRanking2016}, the sample complexity of AR is at least $O(n^3\log{n})$.}; (ii) PLPAC-AMPR \cite{OnlineRankingElicitation2015}, an algorithm for PAC ranking under the MNL model.
+Thus, by \cite{ActiveRanking2019}, the sample complexity of AR is at least $O(n^3\log{n})$.}; (ii) PLPAC-AMPR \cite{OnlineRankingElicitation2015}, an algorithm for PAC ranking under the MNL model.
 By setting the parameter $\epsilon=0$, it can find the exact ranking with $O((n\log{n})\max_{i\in[n]}\Delta_i^{-2}\log(n\Delta_i^{-1}\delta^{-1}))$ comparisons, higher than our algorithm by at least a log factor; (iii) UCB + Binary Search of \cite{NoisyComputing1994}.
 In the Binary Search algorithm of \cite{NoisyComputing1994}, a subroutine that ranks two items with a constant confidence is required.
 In \cite{NoisyComputing1994}, it assumes the value of $\Delta_{\min} = \min_{i\in[n]}\Delta_i$ is priorly known, and the subroutine is simply comparing two items for $\Theta(\Delta_{\min}^{-2})$ times and returns the item that wins more.
 In this paper, the value of $\Delta_{\min}$ is not priorly known, and here, we use UCB algorithms such as LUCB \cite{KLLUCB2013} to play the role of the required subroutine.
-The UCB algorithms that we use include Hoeffding-LUCB \cite{Hoeffding1963,KLLUCB2013}, KL-LUCB \cite{KLConcentration1989,KLLUCB2013}, and lil'UCB \cite{Lil2014}.
+The UCB algorithms that we use include Hoeffding-LUCB \cite{Hoeffding1963,KLLUCB2013}, KL-LUCB \cite{KLConcentration1989,KLLUCB2013}, and lil'UCB \cite{LIL2014}.
 For Hoeffding-LUCB and KL-LUCB, we choose $\gamma = 2$.
-For lil'UCB, we choose $\epsilon = 0.01$, $\beta = 1$, and $\lambda = (\frac{2+\beta}{\beta})^2$ \footnote{We do not choose the combination ($\epsilon = 0$, $\beta = 1$, and $\lambda = 1 + 10/n$) that has a better practical performance because this combination does not have theoretical guarantee, making the comparison in some sense unfair.}.
-Readers can find the source codes in Appendix.
+For lil'UCB, we choose $\epsilon = 0.01$, $\beta = 1$, and $\lambda = (\frac{2+\beta}{\beta})^2$.\footnote{We do not choose the combination ($\epsilon = 0$, $\beta = 1$, and $\lambda = 1 + 10/n$) that has a better practical performance because this combination does not have theoretical guarantee, making the comparison in some sense unfair.} Readers can find the source codes in supplementary material.